Using GPS watches for orienteering

 Running watches aren’t just useful on race day.
 They are great interval companions, recovery advisors, and, in the higher-end models, your credit card and music player.

 The other major player in this market is Polar.
 Polar has similar features, including everything you need for orienteering.
-Some of the staff at Wildfire Sports discuss two of the new Polar models here.

 It would be remiss not to mention the social aspects of running accessible with these watches.
 Strava has a community of 42 million athletes.
-Connect to strava to see others’ workouts, try and win local segments and compare to your previous efforts.
+Connect to Strava to see others’ workouts, try and win local segments and compare to your previous efforts.
 If this appeals to you, look for a watch that has Bluetooth connectivity to your phone.

 Once you have GPS connectivity, the rest of the features depend on the customer.
 There is always a trade-off between price and features, battery life and size, aesthetic and durability.
 Those conundrums, I leave to you!